rocrisp/kubetruth/readme.md

   serviceAccountName: kubetruth-install
 ````

-2. Then use this command so the pod can run with any id
+1. Use this command to change scc from restricted-v2 to anyuid

 ````
 oc adm policy add-scc-to-user anyuid -z kubetruth-install
 ````

-After the changes are made and also deleting the offending pod, a new pod spun up automatically and now has a status of Running.
+Deleting the offending pod and see a new pod  spins up automatically.

-### When we build the operator we have have a few things to consider.
+Examine the pod and it should be running.

+### So now that we have the Operator running, we can use what we already have and build onto it.

+A few things to consider when we build this Operator.

-1. The Operator already has a CRD so we have to create a new Kind that's not in conflict.
+1. The Operator has a CRD so we can create a new Kind not in conflict with the current CRD.

 2. We need to move the rbac from template/ to the config/rback directory

-3. Solve the problem with Openshift pod restrictive access.
+3. Solve the problem with SCC.
+Pod permission defaulting restricted-2.

 ### Let's begin by creatinig a Helm-based operator.